peaclab/taxonomist/README.md

 browser.
 **notebook.ipynb** - interactive Jupyter Notebook file, for operation see README.pdf.
-**data.zip** - compressed .zip file holding monitoring data collected from different applications executed on Volta:
+**data/** - Folder containing monitoring data collected from different applications executed on Volta:
 - **metadata.csv**: A csv file listing each run, the IDs of the nodes on which each run executed, which application was executed with which inputs, the start and end times and the duration of the applications.

-- **timeseries.tar.bz2**: A bzip2 compressed file containing the data collected.
-The uncompressed size is 16 GB, it is not necessary to uncompress for most of the notebook.
+- **timeseries.tar.bz2**: This file is removed from GitHub, but it can be downloaded from the FigShare link below.

 - **features.hdf**: A HDF5 File containing the pre-calculated features.
 The calculation process is included in the notebook.